patrickballantyne/USRetailCentres/README.md

 # USRetailCentres

-## The *Who, What* and *Where* of American Retail Centre Geographies.
+## Integrating the *Who, What* and *Where* of American Retail Centre Geographies.

-This repo contains all the code used for the paper: The *Who, What* and *Where* of American Retail Centre Geographies.
+This repo contains all the code used for the paper: Integrating the *Who, What* and *Where* of American Retail Centre Geographies.
 In this paper, using data from SafeGraph we develop a comprehensive understanding of the geographies of American retail centres.
 The paper has three sections/aims:

 1. The '*Where*' - Delineating the spatial extent of American retail centre agglomerations.
 2. The '*What*' - Developing a multidimensional American retail centre typology.